osg-htc/virtual-school-2021/docs/index.md

-which includes access to HTC experts and to HTC systems via the [Center for High Throughput Computing](https://chtc.cs.wisc.edu/approach.shtml) and [OSG Connect](https://www.osgconnect.net/) service (otherwise available to researchers working on a U.S.-based academic, government, or non-profit research project).
+which includes access to HTC experts and to HTC systems via the [Center for High Throughput Computing](https://chtc.cs.wisc.edu/approach.shtml) and [OSG Connect](https://www.osgconnect.net/) service (the latter otherwise available to researchers working on a U.S.-based academic, government, or non-profit research project).

 While no travel is involved and the schedule allows for some flexibility, accepted applicants will be asked to commit at least 20 hours each week.